PDOK/ngr-services-spider/README.md

 # NGR SPIDER

-Commandline application to retrieve list of services and datasets in a simple JSON format from the [nationaalgeoregister.nl](https://nationaalgeoregister.nl/) (NGR), leveraging the NGR [CSW service](https://nationaalgeoregister.nl/geonetwork/srv/dut/csw?service=CSW&request=GetCapabilities).
+CLI (command line interface) application to retrieve list of services and datasets in a simple JSON format from [nationaalgeoregister.nl](https://nationaalgeoregister.nl/) (NGR), leveraging the NGR [CSW service](https://nationaalgeoregister.nl/geonetwork/srv/dut/csw?service=CSW&request=GetCapabilities).

 To install from source run (from the root this repo):